UBCMath/matlab/_sources/differential-equations/numerical.md

 **Example: Euler's method and slope fields**

-Euler's method is an iterative method which geenrates approximations of solutions of differential equations by simply following the slopes in a slopefield.
-Let's plot an approximation of $y' = y$, $y(0) = 1$ along with the slopefield to view the realtionship between them.
+Euler's method is an iterative method which generates approximations of solutions of differential equations by simply following the slopes in a slope field.
+Plot an approximation of $y' = y$, $y(0) = 1$ along with the slope field to view the realtionship between them.

 ```none
 f = @(t,y) -y;